VampyricDark/emacs/README.md

 ![Screenshot](./screenshot.png)

 ## Install
-If you are using Melpa, you can install vampyric-dark like any other package.
+If you are using Melpa, you can install vampyricdark like any other package.

 `M-x package-install vampyricdark-theme`